 Feature updates

-Imagemap attribute in HTML5 Web Help output
+Imagemap attribute in HTML5 Web Help output (on hold)

 Currently, the image map attribute is not enabled in HTML5 WebHelp output This must be enabled to allow writers to map the image with another topic or an external link.

+Please do not work on this change as we need more use cases for HTMl5 WebHelp.

 Star rating in Search results